Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Assignments/assignment-1-string-lib.md

 ## Assessment

-Your work will assessed by a rubric.
+Your work will be assessed by a rubric.
 You can self assess your work by looking at the rubric.
 Wonder what is expected of your work check the rubric.

 [Assignment 1 String Lib Rubic](assignment-1-string-lib-rubric.md)